cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 ###########

-.. warning:: This part is designed to have an quick overview of T-Coffee alignment procedures.
+.. prelim:: This part is designed to have an quick overview of T-Coffee alignment procedures.
 All the files mentioned here can be found in the example directory of the distribution.
 If you use a particular mode of T-Coffee, please use the specified citation for publication.

 ***************************